sharpbrowser/SharpBrowser/README.md

 4. If you have any issues with CefSharp, delete all the files in the `bin` folder (except the `storage` subfolder) and run a Nuget restore by building (F5) or manually restoring (`nuget restore` command).

-## System requirements

-- You need [VC++ 2015 Runtime](https://www.microsoft.com/en-in/download/details.aspx?id=48145) 32-bit and 64-bit versions

-- You need .NET Framework 4.6.

-- You need to install the version of VC++ Runtime that CEFSharp needs.
-Since we are using CefSharp 89, according to [this](https://github.com/cefsharp/CefSharp/#release-branches) we need the above versions

 ## Code